Verico The Mortgage Station - A Nine Week Nightmare

-Illegal loansharking, textbook bait and switch on mortgage rates, multiple unexplainable delays, and a string of issues pertaining to quite obvious negligence or incompetence are what I experienced at Verico The Mortgage Station, located at 1370 Killarney Beach Rd. in Lefroy.
+Illegal loansharking, textbook bait and switch on mortgage rates, multiple unexplainable delays, and a string of issues pertaining to quite obvious negligence, incompetence, or apparent attempted fraud are what I experienced at Verico The Mortgage Station, located at 1370 Killarney Beach Rd. in Lefroy.

 This ongoing story is presented in segments to enhance your access to the details:

 - Email sent to Mr. W. Mark Squire Chief Operating Officer and President at Verico Financial Group Inc - Pending

 - South Simcoe Police Reviewing Evidence of Loansharking - June 29, 2022

 - Stonewalling and Silence - June 18, 2022